8BitGinger/antiSocialMedia/README.md

 </div>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **SocialEyes** is an _anti_ Social Media App designed to quickly post thoughts, ideas, or musings for others to view, but not engage with.
 The point is simple: getting Eyes or Likes on your thoughts.
-Other users can engage with your posts by liking them 👀 only!.
+Other users can see your posts and save them to their own profile or delete them.
+Find a post you don't care for?

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; All posts are public, but your name and info are not shown allowing a new layer of anonymity and judgement free sharing allowing you to be as social as you want _or don't want_ to be.